margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> before helping students learn the skill of reading.

 I worked with students to learn their letter sounds,
-<br> and I enjoyed some days with them on the playground.
+<br> and I enjoyed some days with them on the playgrounds.

-I also worked with students to learn word decoding; the ability in each one of them I was promoting.
+I also worked with students to learn word decoding;
+<br> the ability in each one of them I was promoting.

 I loved learning all of the children's unique interests;
-<br> and in my life, too, they surely amde a difference.
+<br> and in my life, too, they surely made a difference.

 Building relationships with teachers, students, and staff,
 <br> I did not end the years without a hug or a laugh.

-AmeriCorps, AmeriCorps, this poem is to say thnak you.
+AmeriCorps, AmeriCorps, this poem is to say thank you.
-<br.
-I'm grateful for how you boradened my worldview.
+<br> I'm grateful for how you broadened my worldview.

-All the people I met are forever in my heart.
+All of the people I met are forever in my heart.
 <br> Of my service to America this was only the start.

 <br>